 he got a call from Mathilde Krim, still in New York.

-By June 8, despite U.S. and Soviet demands for a cease-fire,
+By June 8, despite U.S. and Soviet demands

-Star of David.
+insignia, the Star of David.

 The Liberty Assault LBJ Part 4

 Ennes glanced at the U.S. flag atop his ship's tall mast.